 When is ‘local culture’ just wrong?

-We were shocked to find two wolf cubs in this garden pit
+Two wolf cubs in a garden pit

-We were shocked to find two wolf cubs in this garden pit
+Two wolf cubs in a garden pit

 In a recent 501 Places post about Travel Broadening the Mind, many people commented on the diverse benefits of travel.
 Some spoke of the valuable exposure to alien cultures, of the acceptance of others’ way of life and of learning that our way is not the only way.